Nursing-Advanced Practice (ANP)

 - A copy of current Nursing and Midwifery Board of Ireland registration.

 - Copies of academic transcripts from completed educational courses.

 - Copies of official awards (parchments) from completed educational courses.

-- A downloadable site declaration form signed by the Director of Nursing must be submitted with the student’s application.
+- A site declaration form signed by the Director of Nursing/Midwifery must be submitted with the student’s application.
 This must also be signed by the Medical Practitioner/ Registered Advanced Nurse Practitioner who will act as clinical supervisor.

 All applicants whose first language is not English and who have not been educated through the medium of English must present one of the following qualifications in the English language:

 |Cambridge Certificate of Advanced English||Grade C|

 |Pearson Test of English||PTE Academic: a minimum score of 63 (with no section score below 59)|

 Please note that test scores are only valid for two years.